FormidableLabs/forgejs.com/backbone.md

 Backbone Intensive Weekend
 ==========================

 Over the course of one evening and two days, you will learn build a client-side, event driven web application with Backbone under the guidance of world class mentors.
-The focus of the weekend will be project based application development designed to prepare you to work independently afterwards.
+The focus of the weekend will be project-based application development designed to prepare you to work independently afterwards.

 Am I prepared for the weekend?
 ------------------------------